-Want to hear something pretty cool?
-In the last 2 years our family has not paid for one single plane ticket.
-Now that would be easy if we hadn’t traveled anywhere, but nope!
-That’s not at all the case.
-In just the last 2 years we have flown to Costa Rica twice, the Dominican Republic, Cancun, Chicago and Florida 4 times.
+Want to hear something pretty hard to believe?
+In the last 8 years our family has not paid for one single plane ticket.
+Now that would be easy if we hadn’t traveled anywhere, but not the case!
+In just the last 7 years we have flown to Costa Rica twice, the Dominican Republic, Cancun, Chicago, Charleston, California, Puerto Rico and Florida countless times.
 And for each of those flights our only cost was the taxes for each ticket.
-Want to know how we do it?
+What’s our secret?
+It’s the Southwest Companion Pass promotion!

 Part of our free flying is thanks to the Southwest Companion Pass trick.
-Southwest is our favorite airline for families for a lot of reasons (can you say family boarding and free bags?).
+Despite all of the changes made to the loyalty program this year, Southwest is still our favorite airline for families for a lot of reasons.
 But the biggest reason is the Southwest Companion pass that makes it possible for our family of 5 to only have to buy 3 plane tickets when we travel.
-So if you want to know how to take advantage of the Southwest Companion Pass offer or how to use the Southwest Companion Pass, you’re in the right place!
+So if you want to know how to take advantage of the Southwest Companion Pass promotion or how to use the Southwest Companion Pass, you’re in the right place!
 In this post I’ll cover how to get the Southwest companion pass, how to use it, and how to keep it!

 Southwest Companion Pass Offer